bestia-dev/arduino_turns_on_laptop/README.md

 ## Arduino

 I am not very good in electronics, I am a programmer.
-I will not work with transistors, relays, resistors and condensators.
-I prefer a microcontroller like arduino or a mini PC like RaspberryPi.
+I will not work with transistors, relays, resistors and capacitors.
+I prefer a microcontroller like Arduino or a mini PC like RaspberryPi.
 I feel lucky it is all very affordable.
+There are cheaper clones of Arduino and I bought the Smraza kit for 30€ with the microcontroller, servo motor and a bunch of other components.
+Great.
+I connected the arduino uno clone to my TV USB port.
+So when the TV starts the port starts the microcontroller.
+A small program controls the servo motor to press the "On" button of the laptop.
+Easy.
+Everything together is connected the "balkan way" with a lot of duct tape, wires hanging around and a lead weight to achieve the force of pressure needed.
+Balkan people will understand.
+Watch it in action on youtube: (LF2020-10-02 Arduino turns on laptop)[https://www.youtube.com/watch?v=VJjaTkirXVo]

+## Why oh why

+It all sounds so perfect in my fantasy.
+But oh reality is a mess.
+The servo motor involuntary moves when it is attached (turned on) before any voluntary commands of mine are sent to him.
+You can see that first movement clearly in the youtube video.
+Try and error to achieve a not-so-perfect solution that looks completely unreliable and it could break at any time.
+I didn't find a solution yet.
+But I found a lot of people fighting the same problem.
+Why is that so hard to achieve?
+Just don't move until I command you so.
+What part is not understandable here?